csusbdt/201-2013-fall/GIT.md

 However, if one of these actors gets your public key, they can not authenticate as you because the private key is needed for this.
+To understand this better,
+you should read about public-private key encryption.

 ## Setup instructions